 Caldecott Therapy - Working with Trauma

 The Caldecott Foundation has a long-standing tradition of caring for children who have suffered pervasive trauma and attachment disruption throughout their early lives.
 The child’s trauma experiences have often resulted in a fragmented and punitive self-concept, and internal worldcharacterised by fear, anxiety, sadness and anger.
-These feelings are expressed through distrust in relationships and in the world in general, displayed through a variety of challenging behaviour, including impulse towards flight/fight/freeze behavioural responses to manage overwhelming emotional affect.
+These feelings are expressed through distrust in relationships and in the world in general, displayed through a variety of challenging behaviours, including impulse towards flight/fight/freeze behavioural responses to manage overwhelming emotional effect.

 Many of the children we care for have missed out on safe, consistent and nurturing relationships to guide them through their developmental progression, often causing them to be cautious in trusting that future relationships can provide the containment and emotional nourishment they require.

 To address these trauma symptoms The Caldecott Foundation provides a safe, containing and facilitative therapeutic environment.
 All staff are trained in attachment informed, psychodynamic therapeutic care theory and practice.
 They are supported through regular Mentalisation consultation to understand the meaning inherent in the child’s behaviour, so to respond in an attuned and reflective manner to meet the child’s emotional, psychological and behavioural needs, as they change through their individual therapeutic and developmental process.